IVDC-Club-IIT-Indore/IITISoC-25-IVR04/README.md

 This project is focused on building a lithium-ion battery pack in MATLAB Simulink using the Simscape Battery Toolbox.
 The goal is to simulate a basic battery setup and observe heat generation during operation.
 This is part of an EV Battery Thermal Management System (BTMS) project.

- What’s Done So Far ;

-- A "battery pack" has been created using programmatic commands (not drag-and-drop).
-- The pack includes pouch cells arranged in a specific structure:
-  - 3 cells in "parallel" → 11 such groups in "series" → 2 modules combined → 5 module assemblies
-- Thermal port is enabled so we can monitor temperature.
-- No complex thermal or cooling system has been added yet.

 Tools Used